Baste-RainGames/PlayerLoopInterface/README.md

 Use PlayerLoopInterface.InsertSystemBefore/After to have a callback be executed every frame, before or after some built-in system.
 The built-in systems can be found under UnityEngine.PlayerLoop.

-Here's an example that adds an entry point that will be called every frame, just before Update:
+Here's an example that adds an entry point that will be called every frame, just before Unity's builtin Update function:

 ```cs
 public static class MyCustomSystem {